shenlab-sinai/SPEctRA/README.md

  - PyYAML
  - Pysam

-Ready to test on Minerva cluster to generate and launch PBS scripts for tophat mapping jobs first (Server functionality in the works, as well as generalized PBS environment deployment)
+Ready to test on Minerva cluster to generate and launch lsf scripts for tophat mapping jobs first (Server functionality in the works, as well as generalized deployment)

 ###To begin testing:###
   1. Login to Minerva
-  2. git clone "git@github.com:shenlab-sinai/complete-seq.git"
+  2. git clone "git@github.com:shenlab-sinai/SPEctRA.git"
-  3. cd /complete-seq/src/
+  3. cd /SPEctRA/src/
   4. edit config_template.yaml to set paths to your respective home and genome directories.
 Scratch space usage is recommended.
   5. Create input file to for mapping run using pipeline_start_template.yaml as a basis for required parameters.